AAlx0451/Small-LibC/README.md

       _main in 1-bcf400.o
 ```

-You should add `-Lgnu -lgcc` to your build command.
-By the way, you can re-build libC without printf.c (just mv it) and avoid this thing.
+You should add `-Lllvm -lrt` to your build command.

 2. Dynamic lib (1)